anlianguzova/BI_project_reticulata/README.md

 ### Enrichment analysis

-GeneOntology terms was used in datasets enrichment analysis.
-We utilised *Drosophila melanogaster* database as the closest avaliable relative to the anomuran *Pagurus minutus* (Arthropoda: Tetraconata) and the results from eggNOG-mapper annotation.
+GeneOntology terms enrichment analysis was performed for the lists of differentially expressed genes.
+We utilised *Drosophila melanogaster* database as the closest avaliable relative to the anomuran *Pagurus minutus* (Arthropoda: Tetraconata) and the results from functional annotation.
 In present analysis, we selected only biological processes with p-value less than 0.01 and with more than 10 sequences.
 The analysis was also performed in R using `topGO`, `rrvgo`, `dplyr` packages and `ggplot2`, `wordcloud`, `viridis` packages for visualization.
 All [R scripts](Scripts/Host's%20ganglia%20transcriptome%20/Differential%20expression) are avaliable in the repository.

 ## Results